networknext/next/docs/setup_prerequisites.md

 <img width="1445" alt="Screenshot 2023-08-07 at 12 25 53 PM" src="https://github.com/networknext/next/assets/696656/9029c207-1b39-4ac4-8e7a-fc4566936d7b">

-You can finish the rest of the OpenVPN configuration by following this guide: https://www.linode.com/docs/products/tools/marketplace/guides/openvpn/
+Follow this guide to finish the rest of the OpenVPN configuration: https://www.linode.com/docs/products/tools/marketplace/guides/openvpn/

 Once the OpenVPN server is up and running, setup your OpenVPN client so you can access the VPN.

-While you are on the VPN your IP address will appear as the VPN address.
+I recommend OpenVPN Connect: http://openvpn.net/client/

 Later on, we're going to secure your network next instance such that the REST APIs, portal and relay are only accessible from your VPN IP address.